explosion-mental/demwm/README.md

 - Changing the schemes (colors) at run time
 - More [layouts](https://github.com/explosion-mental/Dwm/blob/main/layouts.c)
 - Custom bar height
-- Separated border color scheme from general color scheme (which improves readability, in a way)
+- Different color schemes for Title, Status and Layout (added 4 more shemes on top of the other mentioned: Urgent - Notify - Indicator on/off)
-- Different color schemes for Title, Status and Layout (added 4 more shemes on top of the other mentioned: Urgent - Notify - Indicator on/of)
+- Different scheme for border instances
 - Transparency on the bar
 - A beautiful looking config.h file (at least for my taste :)
 - Toggleable 'hide-vacant' patch, which enables alternative tags on toggle